 A bag that holds basic supplies for the diabetic is a smart first-step.
 The JDRF diabetes supplies checklist might be helpful in packing that first bag.

 After some experimentation, I keep a tiny first aid box filled with pen needles in our everyday carry bag.
 And while you’re in the travel aisle, grab a tiny pill holder with a screw-on lid for sharps disposal.
 Mine can hold 3 used pen needles, enough to dose for each meal without worrying where to put used needles.

 Carry snacks for emergencies

-We keep a high-sugar snack for emergencies, as well as no-carb snacks that can curb hunger in the everyday carry bag.
+In the everyday carry bag, we keep a high-sugar snack for emergencies, as well as no-carb snacks that can curb hunger.
 A case of water bottles in the trunk makes sense, too, as diabetics need to drink continuously.
-We keep even more snacks in a lunch bag in the car, along with 5 more days’ of supplies in case we wind up stranded somewhere.
+We keep even more snacks in a lunch bag in the car, along with five more days’ of supplies in case we wind up stranded on the road somewhere.

 Stocking up on Testing Supplies

 Stocking up on diabetes testing supplies is easy, compared to stockpiling insulin.